Series

 Join us, five Thursday, starting February 20 from 4:00 – 6:00pm PT.
 (February 20, 27, March 6, 13, 20)

-Help us plan, register by February 1st.
+Help us plan, register by February 14th.

 Notes on the intention and framing of the series

-My goal in offering this space is to provide a forum for people, especially white people, who are worried about committing or have committed racial microaggressions to deepen their capacity to respond effectively.
+My goal in offering this space is to provide a forum for people, especially white people, who are worried about enacting or have enacted racial microaggressions to deepen their capacity to respond effectively.
 I’m creating a container where it is expected you’ll show up vulnerably with your lack of knowledge while maintaining a commitment to bring respect, civility, and empathy in our interactions.
 I expect that as folks work to share their experiences or ask questions, they’ll do so in ways that also reveal microaggressions and bias.
 As a result, I offer the following thoughts on the structure of the series to help you decide if this class will work for you.

 - My series focus is on supporting learning and capacity building using NVC and critical awareness principles.
 Our priority is not empathy or healing although I fully expect we will experience both.
 If you’re stimulated, we may offer very brief empathy to help you return to the shared intention.
 If you need more extensive healing, we’ll see if someone is willing to hold empathic space with you in a breakout room while the course continues.
 If you need more support than is available in the group, we’ll invite you to take a break and get empathy from your community offline.